chriskampolis/cf7-restaurant-backend/README.md

 - **Menu Access** – The restaurant’s menu is publicly visible to all visitors.
 - **Order Management** – Authenticated employees and managers can create and update orders for specific tables.
-- **Billing Workflow** – When a table requests the bill from a waiter, the order can be marked as completed, automatically freeing that table for new orders.
+- **Billing Workflow** – When a table is ready to settle the bill, the order can be marked as completed, automatically freeing that table for new orders.

 ---